gytis-ivaskevicius/linux-gpu-debug-helper/nixos/window_managers/hyprland.md

 }
 </nowiki>}}`{=mediawiki}

-And then add the plugin using the hyprland-plugins input:
+Then, add the plugin using the hyprland-plugins input:

 ```{=mediawiki}
 {{file|/etc/nixos/home.nix or ~/.config/home-manager/home.nix|nix|<nowiki>